JAlcocerT/Docker/Security/README.md

 * The peer/client config qr codes will be output in the docker log.
 They will also be saved in text and png format under /config/peerX in case PEERS is a variable and an integer or /config/peer_X in case a list of names was provided instead of an integer.

 * In the config folder -> there is wg0.conf with the server keys and info, then also you see the peer's folders with their needed QR/.conf files

+#download pscp and place it in the desktop
+#cd Desktop
+#dir
+#sending to the server
+#pscp -P 22 your_file.zip root@xx.yy.zz.ggg:/root
+#receiving from the server
+#pscp -P 22 root@140.238.223.49:~/wireguard/peer1/peer1.conf .

 ##### Wirehole

 ```